 - King Boudewijn Seapark in Bruges

-- Best times to visit Belgian amusement parks are on summer weekdays, especially in the beginning of the week.
+- The best times to visit Belgian amusement parks are on summer weekdays, especially at the beginning of the week.
 The first two weeks of July are generally less busy as well.

 - If your family enjoys going to a theme park, consider buying seasonal tickets.
-Most of the time they will cost as much as two regular visits, and stay valid for the whole season.
-In addition, some seasonal tickets offer all kinds of discounts for many other attractions in Belgium and in the neighbouring countries.
+Most of the time, they will cost as much as two regular visits, and stay valid for the whole season.
+In addition, some seasonal tickets offer all kinds of discounts for many other attractions in Belgium and in the neighboring countries.

 - Many theme parks offer a combination ticket of the park entrance and the train ticket (B-Excursion).
 Kids under 12 travel for free with Belgian Rail, so sometimes this is really a good option.
 Here you can find all the available B-Excursions.

 Have you visited these or other theme parks in Belgium?
-What are your favourites?
+What are your favorites?
 You can leave a reply or any tips you may want to share in the comment section below.

 READ ALSO: Belgium Itinerary

 If you found this post helpful, don’t forget to bookmark it and share it with your friends.
 Are you on Pinterest?
 Pin this image!